75lb/veelo/README.md

 <span id="config-defaults"></span>
 Defaults
 --------
-Handbraker ships with the "Normal" Handbrake preset set as default.
+Veelo ships with the "Normal" Handbrake preset set as default.
 This preset maintains the quality, dimensions and frame rate of the original.
 You can personalise your defaults in the config file.
 Options passed on the command line override their corresponding defaults.

 Ignore List
 -----------
-Manage the list of files Handbraker should ignore, e.g. "Thumbs.db", ".DS_Store" etc.
+Manage the list of files Veelo should ignore, e.g. "Thumbs.db", ".DS_Store" etc.

 <span id="examples"></span>
 More Examples